Training and Researcher Development

 • Core: enhancing existing personal and professional development schemes and generic and employability skills training;

-• Future Humanities: equipping students with the skills of new and developing arts and humanities research and enabling engagement with innovative ideas in research and practice;
+• Public Heritage: equipping students with the skills of new and developing arts and humanities research and enabling engagement with innovative ideas in research and practice;

-• Expanding Horizons: engaging students with emerging technologies and interdisciplinary research, looking beyond the traditional approaches and boundaries of arts and humanities;
+• Digital Humanities: engaging students with emerging technologies and interdisciplinary research, looking beyond the traditional approaches and boundaries of arts and humanities;

 • Engaged Communication: enhancing students’ abilities to communicate and share their research with diverse audiences both within and outside the academy.